STUDENTS AND PARENTS

 If you are admitted to a WUE institution at the reduced rate, keep all copies of correspondence confirming your WUE award.

-For information about specific programs available through WUE, contact the admissions office of the school you want to apply to.
-For state-specific information regarding WUE, contact your state Certifying Office or state WUE liaison representative (see page 4 of the PDF file) .
+For information about specific programs available through WUE, contact the admissions office of the institution you are applying to.
+For general information about WUE, contact us at email@example.com or 303.541.0270.